Blyzz616/dashboard/README.md

 Right now, I'm just using the OpenWeatherMap API to build up a time/weather/forecast dashboard.

-However, I've got a few ESP32 boards that need to be put into service to report temperatures, humidities, ait-speed, nearby aircraft (not even joking).
+However, I've got a few ESP32 boards that need to be put into service to report temperatures, humidities, wind-speed, nearby aircraft (not even joking), etc, etc, etc.

 Right now though, I'm just warming up!